lgwb89/blog/content/posts/2020-06-22-why-i-deleted-whatsapp.md

 You're too sad to lose the gold, so you keep the crap.

-Here are the questions these people need to think about:
+Here are the questions you need to think about:

-- How golden is the gold, really?
+* How golden is the gold, really?
-- Is there another kind of gold waiting for you in a life without WhatsApp?
+* Is there another kind of gold waiting for you in a life without WhatsApp?
-- Is the gold worth the crap?
+* Is the gold worth the crap?

 ### Reset done